Cash Buyers vs Bond Buyers: Which Should You Choose?

 What deposit should I expect from a bond buyer?

-Deposits vary widely.
-South African banks have at times approved 100% bonds with no deposit required, but in a tighter lending environment, buyers with a 10% to 20% deposit are seen as lower risk and have a higher probability of approval.
-A larger deposit reduces the amount the buyer needs to borrow and signals that they have genuine financial capacity.
-A buyer offering no deposit and applying for a 100% bond carries higher approval risk.
-Ask your agent to confirm the deposit amount and the buyer's pre-approval status before you accept the offer.
+Deposits vary widely, and there is no single right figure.
+South African banks have at times approved 100% bonds with no deposit, but in a tighter lending climate a buyer putting down 10% to 20% is treated as lower risk and stands a better chance of approval.
+A larger deposit does two things: it shrinks the amount the buyer has to borrow, which makes the bank more comfortable, and it signals real financial capacity and commitment rather than stretching to the limit.
+A buyer offering nothing down and applying for a full bond carries more risk of a decline, and that risk is yours to carry while the condition runs.
+None of this rules out a no-deposit buyer, but it should shape how much you lean on their offer against a competing one.
+Ask your agent to confirm the deposit size and the buyer's pre-approval status before you accept, so you're judging the offer on evidence rather than on the headline price alone.

 What happens if a bond buyer's application is declined after I've accepted their offer?

-If the bond is declined within the approval period specified in the offer to purchase, the suspensive condition fails and the sale falls away.
-You are free to relist the property and accept another offer.
-No penalty applies to either party, the buyer loses their holding position but not any deposit paid, as deposits are held in trust and returned when a suspensive condition fails.
-If the bond decline happens close to the deadline, ask your conveyancer whether an extension is warranted before relisting.
+If the bond is declined inside the approval period set out in the offer to purchase, the suspensive condition fails and the sale falls away automatically.
+You are then free to put the home back on the market and accept another offer.
+Usually no penalty applies to either side: the buyer loses the property but not any deposit paid, because deposits are held in trust and returned when a suspensive condition fails rather than through the buyer's fault.
+It's worth acting quickly once you know, since momentum counts and a home that comes back to market fast tends to fare better than one that has stalled.
+If the decline lands close to the deadline, or the bank offered a lower amount rather than a flat refusal, ask your conveyancer whether a short extension or a second application is worth trying before you relist.
+Sometimes a near miss becomes an approval with a little more time.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.